ericaraujophd/ericaraujophd.github.io/_pages/about.md

 ## Research Work

-My main work is with **cognitive modelling of social contagion** phenomena.
+My main research work is with **cognitive modelling of social contagion** phenomena.
 In other words, I explore the ways people influence each other about their opinions, behaviour and perceptions using **agent-based and temporal-causal models**.

-My contributions are mainly in cognitive computing, modelling and simulation areas.
+I have contributions in the areas of cognitive computing, modelling and simulation.
 Therefore, the work I develop is multidisciplinary, using computer science tools to solve problems in areas such as public security, the spread of fake news, promoting healthier lifestyles, etc.

-My PhD Thesis [Contagious: Modeling the spread of behaviours, perceptions and emotions in social networks](../files/Contagious_Eric_Araujo.pdf) is available for download.
+You can download my PhD Thesis on the following linl -- [Contagious: Modeling the spread of behaviours, perceptions and emotions in social networks](../files/Contagious_Eric_Araujo.pdf).

 ## Education